isangil/deims-ntl-custom/README.md

 * `cp -r deims-ntl-custom/features/ntl_* DEIMSROOT/sites/default/modules/`

+One more thing -- NTL uses the "content profile" in the Source D6 instance, which invalidates the default Person migration due to a messy database.
+To overcome that, we have to overwrite the parent DeimsContentPerson class.
+PLease copy the file at migration-core into the custom deims migration.
+Like this:

+* `cp deims-ntl-custom/migration-core/DeimsContentDataSet.php --
+*     DEIMSROOT/profiles/deims/modules/custom/deims_d6_migration/migration`

 Now visit the "migrate dashboard", if needed (like, nothing seems to change), Flush the Class Registry cache, (use the admin toolbar, or use "drush cc") and then, re-register